phpbb/documentation/development/extensions/tutorial_authentication.rst

 Authentication Providers
 ========================
-phpBB 3.1 supports external authentication plugins that may be used in place of the built-in authentication providers.
+phpBB 3.1 introduced support for external authentication plugins that may be used in place of the built-in authentication providers.
 Only one provider may currently be active at a time and the active one is chosen from the ACP.

 Creating an Authentication Provider
 -----------------------------------
-An authentication provider that comes with phpBB requires a minimum of two files: a class and an entry in a ``config/auth.yml`` file.
-Authentication providers that are part of an extension must provide their own YAML file defining the service in addition to all normal requirements of an extension.
+Authentication providers in phpBB require a minimum of two files: a PHP class and a YAML service file.

 The class file
 ++++++++++++++